deevolutionism/portfolio/pages/posts/impact-protocol.md

 ### The hackathon

 Hackathons are crazy and a web3/crypto hackathon is even crazier!
 There was an absolute firehose of information - introductions, team building, project demos, technical tutorials, tools, prizes, etc. I recommend taking a look at the youtube playlist for the event (glad they organized their content!) which you can find [here:](https://youtube.com/playlist?list=PLXzKMXK2aHh6j8eOCCVd9vNECFdr-VnF-) and [here](https://www.youtube.com/playlist?list=PLXzKMXK2aHh7aUiWbxZO9Rf2eQCH-wcFg).
 For me and the goals of this project, I followed a few tutorials.
-The most important and valuable one for a web3 noobie like myself was the tutorial given by [Austin Griffith]()
+The most important and valuable one for a web3 noobie like myself was the scaffold-eth tutorial given by [Austin Griffith](https://www.youtube.com/watch?v=8P1mIlKGFMs) which provided an overview of how to use javascript tooling to quickly bootstrap a web3 project.
+It utilized libraries such as web3.js, hardhat, a generative webui that shows you inputs/outputs for whatever smart contract you are developing, and tons of examples for things like making an NFT, multisig, smart contract dev, streaming eth, etc.

 ### My goals

 Win some prize money!
 Ship a prototype or MVP of the project.
 Learn some new tools and concepts.
 Engage with the community.
 Have fun!

-### Building a prototype

 ### Pitching the project